Protein Structure Tokenization via Geometric Byte Pair Encoding: Results

 \xhdr{Token Efficiency} We report UR \& Perplexity averaged over held-out test sets to gauge codebook/vocabulary usage on unseen data, the setting where the tokenizer is deployed.
 In Table \ref{tab:token-efficiency}, we see all methods except VQ-VAE and ESM3 achieve an average UR of $>40\%$; all except VQ-VAE achieve $0.2$ average Perplexity.
 An ideal tokenizer avoids codebook collapse, but exactly uniform token usage may not be desirable.
 We introduce SSLM-Eval to stress test whether codebook efficiency actually leads to generative efficiency.
 SSLM-Eval is a holistic way to compare tokenizers using both encoder token efficiency \textit{and} decoder's generative efficiency.
 In Table \ref{tab:lm-eval}, we find \model is capable of generating $99\%$ unique and designable backbones, achieving up to $49\%$ higher scTM and maintaining higher diversity than both VQ-VAE methods using the same data splits.
 We visualize some realistic, novel backbones \model generated in App. \ref{sec:gen-quality}.
 Interestingly, the ``less-efficient" VQ-VAE generated $58\%$ more diverse backbones, demonstrating uniform token usage can be counterproductive to language modeling.

-\xhdr{Downstream Task Transfer} In Table \ref{tab:transfer}, we see \model-induced features rank first, on average, across both function and structure property prediction tasks.
-The relative performance gaps $15.44\%$ and $43.28\%$ quantify the add-on benefits of \model-induced features. \model-induced features reverse the trend that discrete PSTs produce less informative representations for downstream tasks (due to quantization-related issues \citep{yuan2025protein}), highlighting that \textit{hierarchical structure} from discrete vocabularies raises the ceiling on downstream transfer.
-We include a series of further ablation studies in App.~\ref{app:GeoBPE-ablation}, where key findings include (1) \model shows no drop in performance when using only 1\% of the pretraining data (all hyperparameters held constant); (2) \model task-specific oracle tokenizers also show no drop in performance.
+\xhdr{Downstream Task Transfer} In Table \ref{tab:transfer}, we see \algo-induced features rank first, on average, across both function and structure property prediction tasks.
+The relative performance gaps $15.44\%$ and $43.28\%$ quantify the add-on benefits of \algo-induced features. \algo-induced features reverse the trend that discrete PSTs produce less informative representations for downstream tasks (due to quantization-related issues \citep{yuan2025protein}), highlighting that \textit{hierarchical structure} from discrete vocabularies raises the ceiling on downstream transfer.